 THE EUROPEAN UNIVERSITY INSTITUTE

 The European University Institute is a graduate-level research institute set up by the European Union with departments in law, economics, political and social science, and history.
 The Institute is organized to provide a stimulating and supportive environment for students wishing to research and write dissertations in a specific area of interest.
 The Law Department offers seminars on topics such as European Union law, human rights law, labor law and competition law.
-To take full advantage of the EUI program, exchange students must choose an independent study topic to pursue while there.
+To take full advantage of the EUI program, exchange students may choose an independent study topic to pursue while there.
 The language of instruction at the Institute is English.
-The EUI has a web site at http://www.iue.it.
+For details visit the EUI web site at http://www.iue.it.